 What language is spoken on the ship?

-Language on board is English (with staff fluent), but German, French, Spanish or Russian may also be spoken by our Cruise Coordinators depending on the departure.
+Language on board is English (with staff fluent), but German, French, Spanish or Russian may also be spoken by our leaders or cruise coordinators depending on the departure.
 In general there is a multilingual environment and you will have a chance to mix with a variety of nationalities.

 Is the itinerary always the same?

-By its nature, all travel by sea is subject to the weather, winds and tides.
+By nature, all travel at sea is subject to weather, winds and tides.
 Occasionally the order in which we visit destinations may need to change to accommodate weather conditions and, sometimes, other ports may be substituted.
 Safety is always our first priority.
 All ships are built to SOLAS (Safety of Life at Sea) standards and are operated by an experienced captain and crew.

 What will the weather be like?

 With the exception of Iceland, we tend to travel through Europe during the hottest part of the summer, and in southern Europe it can get quite hot.
 Travelling at sea provides welcome respite from the heat, especially when we can drop anchor and enjoy a dip at any time.
 But it’s important to be prepared for warm temperatures when taking part in shore excursions.
 Bring comfortable shoes, a wide brimmed hat and plenty of sunscreen.
 On Peregrine voyages, a refillable water bottle will be provided and each vessel has a drinking fountain for filling up before setting out.

 How much time will I have on shore at each stop?

 The amount of time you spend ashore at each stop will vary depending on the stop and each individual itinerary.
 It is not always possible to give accurate arrival and departure times from each port.
 Travelling on a small ship means we are more affected by changes to the winds and tides.
 If conditions are in our favour we may make excellent time and arrive in port earlier than expected.
 But if conditions are against us, it may take longer to reach our next stop.
 One of the charms of small ship cruising is letting nature be part of your journey.